 Once the concrete has been troweled and is smooth, it must be protected from the cold.
 You can add insulating blankets and a tarp to keep the slab warm.
 Make sure to add weighted objects like wood on top to hold the tarp down.

-There’s a lot to consider when planning a concrete project in the winter.
+There’s a lot to consider when pouring concrete in the winter.
 To ensure that the job is done right and all of the proper precautions have been taken, hire a professional.
 At Port Aggregates, our professional contractors have been trusted industry leaders for forty years now.
 Request a quote today for assistance with your residential or commercial concrete project!